• Skip to primary navigation

 In my experience, sometimes organizations looking to grow traffic through their blogging efforts often fail because of their blogging process.

 Many times, bloggers will spend hours on end writing about something they feel will get them a good spot on Google.
-In actuality, every blog should start with keyword research and analysis.
-Because without this step, your simply shooting at a target your not even sure exists.
+Every blog should start with your customer in mind and immediately shift into keyword research and analysis.

 Keyword research allows you to determine the monthly search volume and ranking difficulty for a potential keyword phrase.
 Additionally, using tools like AHREFs, UberrSuggest, and Semrush, allow content developers and bloggers to learn about their competition.